LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 * The datatype sizes are not necessarily consistent with `sizeof`, because they ignore alignment for simplicity.
   At this point, factoring alignment into the size calculations is straightforward.

-## Conclusions
+## Conclusion

 Quantified class constraints provide an elegant framework for statically-sized higher-kinded types.
 On its own, this can raise the abstraction ceiling for high-performance languages, but it also serves as the groundwork for 'zero-cost' versions of functional programming abstractions such as Functor, Applicative, and Traversable.

-This work shows that it would be possible for Rust to support for higher-kinded types in a reasonable manner, but there are some less theoretical reasons why that might not be a good idea in practise.
+This work shows it's definitely possible for Rust to support higher-kinded types in a reasonable manner, but there are some less theoretical reasons why that might not be a good idea in practise.
 Adding 'quantified trait bounds' would require new syntax, and represents an an additional concept for users to learn.
 Adding a kind system to Rust would also be a controversial change; choosing to keep types uncurried would disadvantage prospective users of the